0xproflupin/solana-durable-nonces/README.md

 ### Nonce Authority
 Nonce authority is the account that controls the Nonce Account.
 It has the authority to generate a new nonce, advance the nonce or withdraw SOL from the Nonce Account.
 By default, the account that creates the Nonce Account is delegated as the Nonce Authority, but it's possible to transfer the authority onto a keypair account or a PDA.

+---

-Now that we know what Durable Nonces are, it's time to create some use them to send durable transactions.
+Now that we know what Durable Nonces are, it's time to use them to send durable transactions.

 > If you do not have the Solana CLI installed, please go through [this](https://docs.solana.com/cli/install-solana-cli-tools) tutorial and set up the CLI and a keypair with some airdropped SOL on devnet